An ounce of prevention is worth a pound of cure.

 Typically, the sun’s rays are strongest between the hours of 10 a.m. and 2 p.m., so during those hours, head indoors or seek shade.
 Any time you’re outside, cover your skin with clothing or a wide-brimmed hat, and be sure to use plenty of sunscreen.

 It’s also important to note the sun’s rays can reflect off surfaces and cause burning even if you’re partially covered.
-Even on cloudy days, you can still get burned because 70% to 80% of the sun’s rays filter through the clouds, so use a sunscreen daily, no matter the weather.
+Even on cloudy days, you can still get burned because 70% to 80% of the sun’s rays filter through the clouds, so use sunscreen daily, no matter the weather.

 Always use sunscreen or sunblock.

-Dr. Brian Toy, a board-certified dermatologist with a private practice in Mission Viejo, California, and an attending dermatologist at Providence Mission Hospital in Orange County, California, says that the terms “sunblock and sunscreen are often used interchangeably, but there are key difference between the two.”
+Dr. Brian Toy, a board-certified dermatologist with a private practice in Mission Viejo, California, and an attending dermatologist at Providence Mission Hospital in Orange County, California, says that the terms “sunblock and sunscreen are often used interchangeably, but there are key differences between the two.”

 Sunblocks typically contain titanium dioxide, zinc oxide or sometimes both.
 “These ingredients are actually minerals that reflect light off the skin like millions of tiny mirrors.
-As a result, they’re oftentimes called physical blockers (or mineral sunblocks), since they block ultraviolet rays from penetrating the skin.”
+As a result, they’re often times called physical blockers (or mineral sunblocks), since they block ultraviolet rays from penetrating the skin.”

 Sunscreen, on the other hand, refers to chemical protection.
 “When applied to the skin, chemical sunscreens act like a sponge, absorbing ultraviolet light and chemically converting it into something less dangerous,” Toy says.
 “This filtering process results in the screening of harmful ultraviolet light.
 You can recognize a chemical sunscreen because it will contain ingredients that are hard to pronounce like oxybenzone, avobenzone, octisalate, octocrylene, homosalate and octinoxate.”